 The shading and signal-loss tests yielded the results shown in Table 4.

 The suggested solutions to two predefined problems were determined in order to assess the operating instructions and the help system.
 Firstly, an A-B path was to be defined.
-The description of the "Set AB Line" function is easy to find and understand.
-The assessment is therefore [+] = "Better than standard".
+Although the operating